 Promoting Self-Advocacy - We establish, strengthen, and expand self-advocacy activities among people with developmental disabilities so they will become empowered and self-determined.

 How to connect

-Keep updated on relevant disability-related legislation when lawmakers are in session with our legislative updates.
-Be sure to check out our publications page with tons of great disability data with an Arizona focus, and don’t forget to browse our calendar for upcoming conferences and events.
+Be sure to check out our research page with tons of great disability data with an Arizona focus, and don’t forget to browse our calendar for upcoming conferences and events.

 We also love connecting with our friends on social media.
 Join the conversation and like us on Facebook— we’re also on Twitter, too.